 That doesn't mean the body is broken.
 It means it needs new inputs to thrive.

-Hormones are master communicators — but daily choices can send many ofthe same messages.
+Hormones are master communicators — but daily choices can send many of the same messages.

 Your biology still knows how to thrive — it just needs the right signals.